Erindale/ETK-docs/ref_manual/nodes/masks/select_similar_verts.rst

 |BOOLEAN_FIELD| Normal

-   Calulates the
+   Calculates the
    `dot product <https://en.wikipedia.org/wiki/Dot_product>`_,
    of the target's normal and the normal of all vertices and returns true if that value is within the *deviation* of equivalence.
-If the *Deviation& is given as zero, only exact matches will

 ..
 NOTE:: If the two vectors are equivalent, the *dot product* calculation would return a value of 1, if exactly opposite, -1.